 - Gradually move the body and open your eyes.

-By the practice of chidakasha dharana, divine powers can be derived.
-The most important point is the achievement of state of meditation.
+By the practice of Chidakasha Dharana, divine powers can be derived.
+The most important point is the achievement of the state of meditation.
 Many other faculties of the mind will open, even before you reach the state of meditation.
 They are called siddhis.
 But siddhis are not the goal of the practice.
 If you get lost in the siddhis, then the actual state of meditation will not be achieved.
-So the siddhis are not to be practised or taught.
+So the siddhis are not to be practiced or taught.
 They are to be safeguarded and used only for the achievement of meditation.